 - Spread nuts evenly over the baking tray and bake in the oven for 20-30 minutes, until golden brown.
 Keep an eye on these as a minute over and the nuts will be too brown.

-- Remove from the oven and allow to cool before dividing into small jars to give (with love) to your loved ones!
+- Remove from the oven and allow to cool before dividing into small jars to give (with love) to your friends.

 CHOCOLATE BROWNIE MIX